quacksouls/lyf/doc/function.md

 # Put that in a function

+This section is about managing your code.
+You will learn various ways to help you organize your code.
+Organization is important not only for readability but also to help you discover blocks of code that can be reused in multiple scripts.

 ## I declare

 A _function_ is a bunch of code associated with a name.
 This is not strictly